School of Education

 UNCG’s Jefferson Suites Residence Hall was awarded LEED Silver certification by the USGBC, an acknowledgement of the 176,000-square-foot building’s sustainable design, construction and operation.
-Jefferson Suites is the second building at the university to receive LEED certification in as many years.
+Jefferson Suites was the second building at the university to receive LEED certification after the School of Education.
 Click here to find out how the Jefferson Suites Residence Hall received LEED Silver Certification.

 UNCG’s iconic Quad residence halls, a collection of seven buildings constructed in the 1920s and recently renovated, were certified LEED Gold by the U.S. Green Building Council in 2013.
 The certification gives the Quad dual prominence: Among the oldest buildings on campus — approaching a century of use — the residence halls now also rank among the most environmentally sustainable.
 Click here to learn more about how the Quad became the third UNCG building project to earn LEED certification.

-The Joint School of Nanoscience and Nanoengineering (JSNN) Building has been awarded LEED Gold Certification.
-JSNN is a joint school of NC A&T State University and UNCG.
-The JSNN Building is a 105,000-square-foot interdisciplinary research facility with numerous specialized nanotechnology resources.
-It is located in the south campus of Gateway University Research Park on Lee Street.
-Click here for all the details on the JSNN Building’s LEED Gold Certification.
+The Joint School of Nanoscience and Nanoengineering Building, a 105,000-square-foot interdisciplinary research facility with specialized nanotechnology resources, was awarded LEED Gold certification.
+A joint project between UNCG and NC A&T State University, the building is in Gateway University Research Park on Lee Street.
+Click here for information on the JSNN building.

 Click here to learn more about Leadership in Energy and Environmental Design (LEED) and the U.S. Green Building Council (USGBC)